Michael Waddell Michael Waddell

 THE REFORMATION PROPOSAL

-• The NCAA Division I Level would cease to provide oversight of, or sponsorship of championships of the following (26) sports, with future oversight transferring to USOPC National Governing Bodies, with club locations placed on college campuses where there is sufficient interest.
+• The NCAA Division I Level would cease to provide oversight of or sponsorship of championships of the following (26) sports, with future oversight transferring to USOPC National Governing Bodies.
+Club locations would be placed on college campuses where there is sufficient interest.
 Teams would operate as part of the campus CLUB SPORTS system, completely outside of any association with NCAA Sports or Conference Affiliation.

 • FALL - 4